ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 {% docs fct_usage_ping_subscription_mapped_gmau %}

-This data model is at the **month | dim_subscription_id** grain for **Self-Managed** instances.
-In every month _that a Usage Ping payload was received_, for a given subscription, values of each GMAU and Paid GMAU metric from the last Usage Ping value in that month are reported.
+This model contains **Self-Managed** instances data from every month _that a Usage Ping payload was received_.
+For a given subscription-uuid-hostname combination, values of each GMAU and Paid GMAU metric from the last Usage Ping value in that month are reported.

+The grain of this table is `hostname` per `uuid` per `dim_subscription_id` per `snapshot_month`.
+Since there are Self-Managed subscriptions that do not send Usage Ping payloads, it is possible for `uuid` and `hostname` to be null.

 This data model is used for the Customer Health Dashboards.